jprichardson/node-fnoc/README.md

 Why?
 ----

-Because loading JSON writing logic to read JSON configuration files over and over is annoying.
+Because writing logic to read JSON configuration files over and over is annoying.
 Also, I wanted a module that could load JSON config files relative to the module path and not the current directory.